singh-kashish/Twitcher/readme.md

 # Twitcher

-# React app with redux, hooks, Google Auth, OBS Streaming
+# React App with Redux/Redux-Thunk, Google OAuth, OBS Streaming

-From coding along with Stephen Grider in his Udemy course https://www.udemy.com/react-redux (and code here https://github.com/StephenGrider/redux-code)

-- if you are new or kind of new to React I highly recommend it, at least read the description to see what's in it, I did learn some stuff
+- If you are new or kind of new to React I highly recommend it, at least read the description to see what's in it, I did learn some stuff
-- and it was really nice to code along and have the structure and requirements as I built my app with the new (new in 2019) hooks system and only functional components, where Stephen builds the app with class components.
-I could fokus on what it should look like and how it should function and not be destracted by designing and feature creeping =)

-## the App consists of
+## The App consists of :

-streams\api - where we fetch and save data (very simple)
+streams\api - It contains JsonPlaceHolder Api REST server which is used as a database to implement CRUD functionality.

-streams\client - the UI where we can create and view streams (note: the Google authorization only handles access to Create, Edit and Delete - without the authorization you can still run the client and watch a stream)
+streams\client - It contains the React/Redux side of components of the app (Note:  Google Authorization  gives access to Create, Edit and Delete , without logging in a person can view a stream from the stream list)

-streams\rtmpserver - hosting the stream from OBS Studio
+streams\rtmpserver - It  the stream from OBS Studio

 ## and is dependent on (besides the node modules)